harryf/comedy/docs/_shows/20190910_Kontiki_10th_September_2019.md

 >
 > And I have two kids.
 >
-> I had to call them Albert and Watler.
+> I have to call them Halbert and Whatler.
 >
-> But, you know, the problem with the name, like, Harry Fuchs, is I get kind of
+> Just to get my style right.
 >
-> stupid comments a lot.
+> But you know, the problem with a name like Harry Fuchs is I get kind of stupid
 >
-> You know, like, recently this American tourist, he came up to me, he's like,
+> comments a lot.
 >
-> Yo, what's up, man?
-Harry Fuchs.
-Harry Fuchs what, man?
+> Recently this American tourist, he came up to me and he's like,
 >
-> And I was like, what?
+> "Yo, what's up, man?
+Harry Fuchs!
+Harry Fuchs what, man?"
 >
-> And he's like, yeah, Harry Fuchs what, man?
+> And I was like, "What?"
 >
-> I'm like, hmm, okay.
+> And he's like, "Yeah, Harry Fuchs what, man?"
 >
-> Let me throw him off with some adverbs, like,
+> Okay, let me throw him off with some adverbs like Harry Fuchs hopefully.
 >
-> Harry Fuchs, hopefully.
+> Harry Fuchs occasionally.
 >
-> Harry Fuchs, hopefully.
->
-> Harry Fuchs, okay.
->
-> Occasionally.
->
 > Harry Fuchs enthusiastically.
 >
-> But he was like, no, man, no.
+> But he was like, "No, man, no. Harry Fuchs goats, man.
+Harry Fuchs chickens.
 >
-> Harry Fuchs goats, man.
+> Harry Fuchs tigers."
 >
-> Harry Fuchs chickens.
+> Now I don't know about you, but I'm pretty sure that in the entire history of
 >
-> Harry Fuchs tigers.
->
-> Now, I don't know about you, but I'm pretty sure that in the entire history of
->
 > mankind,
 >
 > no one has ever successfully fucked a tiger.
 >
-> And what that made me realize is that there is actually a whole category
+> And what that made me realize is that there is actually a whole category of unfuckable
 >
-> of unfuckable animals.
+> animals.
 >
-> Like, like, take hippos, for example.
+> Like take hippos, for example.
 >
-> Now, you may get up behind a hippo and think, hmm, that is a sweet ass.
+> Now, you may get up behind a hippo and think, "Hmm, that's a sweet ass."
 >
 > Don't do it.
+Don't do it.
 >
-> Don't do it.
->
 > Hippos, they kill about 500 people every year.
+They're the most dangerous land
 >
-> They're the most dangerous line of animals.
+> animals.
 >
 > Do not fuck with hippos.
 >
-> Another one is elephants, you know, because it's just like too high up, you
+> Another one is elephants, you know, because it's just like too high up.
 >
-> know, just the average human penis can't get up there.
+> Just the average human penis can't get up there.
 >
-> Of course.
+> Of course, though, if the mom is not looking, you could probably fuck a baby
 >
-> Though, if the mum is not looking, you could probably fuck a baby elephant.
+> elephant.
 >
 > All right, I'm just finding your level.
+I'm finding it.
 >
-> I'm finding it.
+> I see you're cool with bestiality, but not pedophile bestiality.
 >
-> I see your core with bestiality, but not pedophile bestiality.
+> I'll try and stay away from that.
 >
-> I will try and stay away from that.
+> It is true, I do have a lot of fucked up thoughts going on in my head.
 >
-> It is true.
->
-> I do have a lot of fucked up thoughts going on in my head.
->
 > I apologize for that because it goes back to my childhood.
 >
-> See, I went, I went to a Catholic school.
+> See, I went to a Catholic school, but I got thrown out for molesting a priest.
 >
-> But I got thrown out.
+> But, you know, actually right here today, I am not the most fucked up person.
 >
-> For molesting a priest.
->
-> But, you know, actually, right here today, I am not the most fucked up person.
->
 > Do you know who the most fucked up people in Zurich are?
 >
-> Ph.D. students, Sandra and Chris and Eric.
+> PhD students.
 >
-> Where are you, Chris and Eric?
+> Sandra and Chris and Eric.
+Where are you, Chris and Eric?
 >
 > They've gone very quiet.
+Well, they left because they've got fucked up shit to
 >
-> Well, they left because they got fucked up shit to do.
+> do.
 >
 > Sandra, this is for you.
 >
-> Because, you know, imagine.
+> Because, you know, imagine what happens when Sandra has spent all day long
 >
-> Imagine what happens when Sandra has spent all day long working on her Ph.D.
+> working on her PhD thesis and it's got to 3 a.m.
 >
-> thesis.
+> She's still going, she's got a head full of, like, statistical models and
 >
-> And it's got to 3 a.m.
+> equations and HIV.
 >
-> She's still going.
->
-> She's got a head full of, like, statistical models and equations and HIV.
->
 > Now, how is she going to get to sleep?
 >
-> Oops, old tab.
+> Oops, alt-tab, porn hub.
 >
-> Pornhub.
+> And, you know, the average PhD, yeah, you--
 >
-> And, you know, the average Ph.D.
+> I'm sorry, I'm sorry.
 >
-> Yeah, you.
+> I'm sorry the secret's out tonight.
 >
-> I'm sorry.
+> Because, you know, the average PhD takes about 8 years to complete.
 >
-> I'm sorry, but the secret's out.
+> We're not talking good, wholesome porn here.
 >
-> Because, you know, the average Ph.D. takes about 8 years to complete.
+> We are deep into BDSM and gang bangs and dwarves riding on ponies.
 >
-> We're not talking good wholesome porn here, are we?
->
-> We are deep into BDSM and gangbangs and dwarves riding on ponies.
->
 > But imagine what happens when someone like Sandra, they get their dream job at
 >
-> a place like Google.
+> a place like Google
 >
-> And they stuff them in an office with 10 other horny Ph.D.s.
+> and they stuff them in an office with 10 other horny PhDs.
 >
-> Is it any surprise that last year, 30,000 Google employees walked out to
+> Is it any surprise that last year 30,000 Google employees walked out to protest
 >
-> protest sexual harassment at work?
+> sexual harassment at work?
 >
-> Because they needed to get the fuck out of there, man.
+> Because they needed to get the fuck out of there, man!
 >
-> It's like a fucking orgy every day with these horny Ph.D. students.
+> It's like a fucking orgy every day with these horny PhD students.
 >
-> But, wait.
+> But, wait, as Google is a technology company, technology is the answer.
 >
-> As Google is a technology company, technology is the answer.
->
 > And the answer to this problem is actually kind of quite simple.
 >
-> But, wait.
-As Google is a technology company, technology is the answer.
-And the
+> It's getting the technologies developing.
 >
-> answer to this problem is actually kind of quite simple.
+> The answer is sex robots.
 >
-> But, wait.
-As Google is a technology company, technology is the answer.
-And the
+> Now, I know that is a very awkward topic for many people, the idea of sex
 >
-> answer to this problem is actually kind of quite simple.
+> robots,
 >
-> But, wait.
-As Google is a technology company, technology is the answer.
-And the
+> but just think about this for a second.
 >
-> answer to this problem is actually kind of quite simple.
+> Imagine if Google gave all their staff sex bots.
 >
-> But, wait.
-As Google is a technology company, technology is the answer.
-And the
+> They could come out and announce and say, you know,
 >
-> answer to this problem is actually kind of quite simple.
+> we rolled out sex bots to all our staff and cases of sexual harassment have
 >
-> It's getting the technologies developing.
-The answer is sex robots.
+> dropped by an amazing 82%.
 >
-> Now, I know that is a very awkward topic for many people, the idea of sex
+> We used sex bot analytics to track employee performance.
 >
-> robots.
-But just think about this for a second.
+> Since we rolled out sex bots, our staff are more focused and productive.
 >
-> Imagine if Google gave all their staff sex bots.
+> You know, what we're going to see here is that sex bots are going to become
 >
-> They could come out and announce and say, you know, "We rolled out sex bots to
->
-> all our staff, and cases of sexual harassment have dropped by an amazing 82%."
->
-> We use sexbot analytics to track employee performance.
->
-> Since we rolled out sexbots, our staff are more focused and productive.
->
-> You know, what we're going to see here is that sexbots are going to become
->
 > mainstream.
 >
-> Pretty soon, everyone's going to be having them.
+> Pretty soon everyone's going to be having them.
 >
-> And the big guys are going to want to get in, because this is like a billion-dollar
+> And the big guys are going to want to get in because this is like a billion
 >
-> market.
+> dollar market.
 >
 > Apple will be like, we brought you the iPod.
 >